vparizot/vparizot.github.io/_pages/lab4.md

 ---
-title: "Lab 4: Digital Audio"
+title: "Digital Audio"
 description: "An exploration of MCU timers to play music"
 permalink: /timersProject/

 ---
+*An exploration of MCU timers to play music*

 ## Introduction & Learning Objectives
-In lab 4 I used an MCU to play music by using timers to generate square waves by toggling a GPIO pin at a specific frequency for specified durations.
+In this project, I used an MCU to play music by using timers to generate square waves by toggling a GPIO pin at a specific frequency for specified durations.

-To build a system to play music, I used an LM386 audio amplifier, and an 8-ohm speaker.
-The MCU read a list of notes and generated a corresponding sequence of square waves.
-For this lab, we were NOT allowed to use CMSIS headers, forcing us to define our own structs to better understand the MCU registers and better familiarize ourselves with reading the Reference manual.
+To build a system to play music, I used an LM386 audio amplifier and an 8-ohm speaker.
+The MCU read a list of notes and generates a corresponding sequence of square waves.
+For this lab, we were NOT allowed to use CMSIS headers, forcing us to define our own structs to better understand the MCU registers and better familiarize ourselves with reading the STM32L Reference Manual.

 This lab had the following learning objectives: